 Now the consumers started to do a bit of research work rather than blindly following what the medics preached.
 The internet is within easy access and the key to unlock the trove of medical updates is in the consumers’ grips.They take the ownership of their own wellbeing and see healthcare as a combined project between themselves and their physicians.

 Healthcare marketers need to interact with different types of users.
 The primary users include healthcare consumers, providers, and payers.
 However, the consumers and payers are the most important groups on whom the target needs to be placed as they generate revenue!

-Decision making process in the domain of healthcare is now being dictated by the choices of consumers and payers.
-The doctors are used as a fulcrum and their functional responsibility shifts from just treating patients to marketing products’ and services to them.
+Decision-making in the domain of healthcare is now being dictated by the choices of consumers and payers.
+The doctors are used as a fulcrum and their functional responsibility shifts from just treating patients to marketing products and services to them.

 Ages ago, the buzz word of a clinic was ‘get well soon and we would help you get well.
 We wish you will never have to come back here again’.
 In today’s competitive market where customer is the bread and butter in healthcare industry, such a quote has lost importance for all practical purpose.